tabishfayyaz/notes-and-books/kotlin-programming.md

 - Secondary constructors cannot be used to define properties like primary constructors can.
 Class properties have to be defined in the primary constructor or at the class level
 - Kotlin provides named constructor arguments similar to named arguments for calling functions
 - _initializer block_ is a way to set up variables/values as well as perform validation.
 The initializer code is executed when the class is constructed
+- a property must be initialized when the class instance is constructed (this is part of Kotlin's null safety system because that means that all non-nullable properties of a class are initialized and can reference any property of that class instance)
+- _late initialization:_ helpful for bending initilization rules in frameworks like Android where constructor of an _Activity_ is not in our control
+- One could use nullable to initialize properties with null but that would be more taxing on code/maintenance
+- _lazy initialization:_ hold off initializing a variable until it is accessed for the first time, implemented in Kotlin using a mechanism called **delegate** (_by_ keyword)
+- Kotlin includes some delegates that are already implemented for us: **lazy** being one of them that takes a lambda.
+The code in lambda is executed only once and future access depends on a cached result

 ### Primary Constructor:
 ```